-Systems and processes were embedded, and staff worked together in such a way that the inspection did not highlight any issues or omissions.
+Systems and processes were embedded, and staff worked together in such a way that the inspection only identified minor issues or omissions, we were assured these areas would be addressed.

 The information and evidence presented during the inspection process was clear and well documented.